joshuadahlunr/simpleP2P/README.md

 ...

-// Specifies that print should be called whenever we recieve a message from the network p2p_set_message_callback(print);

 // All of the following values are set automatically by calling p2p_default_initialize_args(), then only any deviations from these values need to be specified
 P2PInitializationArguments initInfo;
 // A multiaddress storing both network and transport layer information (this is the address used by default)